-Just as the experiences of women students are sometimes ignored in their classes, they are often ignored as research subjects in PER (we return to this point in II.D below).
+Just as the experiences of women students are sometimes ignored in their classes, they are often ignored as research subjects in PER (we return to this point in Sec.
+II.
+D).
 That said, gender differences have been included in the PER literature in several topics, among them performance on standardized measures; preparation, interest, and retention; and the effects of reformed pedagogy.

 Some research has also attempted to isolate gender difference as a factor by triangulating from a number of measures.
 Blue and Heller studied matched samples of men and women in an introductory university physics course.
-They found that when men and women were matched on a series of measures (three high-school variables; three pretests, including the FCI; their year in college; and locus of control), there was no difference in their performance on post-tests ([16]; for more detail, see [17]).
+They found that when men and women were matched on a series of measures (three high-school variables; three pretests, including the Force Concept Inventory; their year in college; and locus of control), there was no difference in their performance on post-tests ([16]; for more detail, see Ref.
+[17]).
 A comparable result was reported several years later at a different university [18], where most of the differences in performance at the end of a physics course were explained by differences in knowledge, attitudes, and beliefs at the start of the course.
-Further study showed that the differences between the genders at the end of the second physics course [19].
+Further study showed that the differences between the genders at the end of the second physics course were primarily explained by differences at the end of the first physics course [19].
 These accumulated differences might explain large differences in participation over time.